core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 # Updates to RFC 7252 {#updates}

-This section updates {{Section 12.3 of -coap}} and introduces four new “virtual” subsections, 12.3.1 to 12.3.4.
+This section updates {{Section 12.3 of -coap}} and introduces four new subsections, 12.3.1 to 12.3.4.

 ## Updates to Section 12.3 "CoAP Content-Formats Registry" {#iana}